JonathanZefanya/HRMS-V2.0/README.md

 - 🔐 Custom role and permission management
 - 📈 Comprehensive reporting system
 - ⚙️ Extensive configuration options

-### Notes

-- Keep sensitive API keys in `.env` and use environment variables or GitHub Secrets for deployments.
-- If you see accidental secrets in the history, purge them and rotate keys immediately.

 ### 🔌 Plugins used in the app (tidy list)